-Standing on the bottom during a race shall not disqualify an athlete but they may not walk or jump.
+Standing on the bottom during a race shall not disqualify an Athlete but they may not walk or jump.

-With the exception of Rule 1.5.6 athletes shall not receive support from any fixed or floating object and shall not intentionally touch or be touched by their escort safety craft or crew therein during the race.
+With the exception of Rule 1.5.6, Athletes shall not receive support from any fixed or floating object and shall not intentionally touch or be touched by their escort safety craft or crew therein during the race.

-Rendering assistance by an official Medical Officer to an athlete in apparent distress should always supersede official rules of disqualification through “intentional contact” with an athlete.
+Rendering assistance by an official Medical Officer to an Athlete in apparent distress should always supersede official rules of disqualification through “intentional contact” with an Athlete.